Investing responsibly: our approach and our legal obligations

 How does Russell Investments assess ESG factors?

-While the exclusion of securities from portfolios is one tool available to investment managers, divestment (exclusions) can introduce significant portfolio risk and research finds little correlation between divestment and stock prices.
+The exclusion of securities from portfolios is one tool available to investment managers.
+However, divestment (exclusions) can introduce significant portfolio risk and research finds little correlation between divestment and share prices over the long term.
 Russell Investments believes that engagement has a greater likelihood of generating real-world change and increasing portfolio performance through improvements in ESG practices.
 Engagement is a central pillar of Russell Investments’ approach to active ownership, and as a significant shareholder, Russell Investments uses its influence and voting rights to improve governance practices.

 Russell Investments incorporates responsible investing into its investment manager evaluation process, portfolio management and advisory services.
 This process includes using the services of ESG and corporate governance research firm Sustainalytics, which rates the sustainability of listed companies based on their ESG performance and is used by 18 out of 20 of the world’s largest investment managers.